 The botanical name for Azalea is Rhododendron.
-Regarded as the national flower of Nepal, the Azalea is found mostly in Asia although is also widespread through the Southern Highlands of the Appalachian Mountains of North America.
+Regarded as the national flower of Nepal, the Azalea is found mostly in Asia, although it is also widespread through the Southern Highlands of the Appalachian Mountains of North America.

 Azaleas typically last two to four weeks depending on the stage of maturity at the time of purchase.
 Consumers are encouraged to purchase plants that have lots of well-developed buds and a small percentage (i.e. 20%) of open blooms to optimize longevity.

 Azaleas may experiences the following challenges: bud, bloom and/or leaf drop; shrivelling leaves, and or yellowing leaves.
-They are usually the result of ethylene gas exposure, dry soil, high temperatures, or exposure to direct sunlight.
-These challenges can be avoided by: keeping your azalea(s) away from ethylene gas producing sources (i.e. fruits and vegetables, cigarette smoke, exhaust fumes, and dying flowers); removing dying flowers promptly; and keeping your plant in cooler temperatures (50 F – 70 F).
+This is usually the result of ethylene gas exposure, dry soil, high temperatures, or exposure to direct sunlight.
+These challenges can be avoided by keeping your Azalea(s) away from ethylene gas producing sources (i.e. fruits and vegetables, cigarette smoke, exhaust fumes, and dying flowers), removing dying flowers promptly, and keeping your plant in cooler temperatures (50 F – 70 F).